alopez/alopez.github.com/_posts/2018-11-03-nlp-conferences-and-climate-change.md

 who collaborated intensively in small groups for a week or more.
 That kind of focus is exactly the opposite of what we find in today’s enormous conferences.
-And, having collaborated successfully with remote partners several times, I’m even skeptical that this requires colocation.
+And, having collaborated successfully with remote partners several times over the past few years, I’m skeptical that this requires colocation.

 I'm sure it's healthy for scientific communities to collectively pause, take stock, learn about recent discoveries, and interact spontaneously with